ai4life-opencalls/AI4Life-MDC24-example-submission/README.md

 The container runs [inference.py](inference.py) script, which loops through the noisy images in the `INPUT_PATH` and applies the model to them individually.
 The result denoised images are then saved into `OUTPUT_PATH` folder.

-### Submission checklist
-- [ ] Check the `INPUT_INTERFACE` value in the `inference.py` before submitting.
-More info about the interfaces [below](#interfaces).
-- [ ] Make sure that the `INPUT_PATH` and `OUTPUT_PATH` are correct.
-- [ ] Check that all the requirements are contained in the `requirements.txt` and `Dockerfile`

-### Interfaces
+### Data location
-Every Algorithm on the Grand Challenge platform must have an input and output interface.

-For our challenge, we have two input interface options:
-- Stacked images subject to structured noise
-- Stacked images subject to unstructured noise

-And one output option:
-- Stacked images with reduced noise

 #### For datasets containing structured noise:
-1. `INPUT_INTERFACE` is **stacked-images-subject-to-structured-noise**.
-    The input images in the container are stored as `/input/images/image-stack-structured-noise/<uuid>.tif`
+1. The input images in the container are stored as `/input/images/image-stack-structured-noise/<uuid>.tif`
-2. `OUPUT_INTERFACE` is `stacked-images-with-reduced-noise`.
-    The output of your algorithm should be saved as `/input/images/image-stack-denoised/<uuid>.mha`
+2. The output of your algorithm should be saved as `/input/images/image-stack-denoised/<uuid>.tif`

 #### For datasets containing unstructured noise:
-1. `INPUT_INTERFACE` is **stacked-images-subject-to-unstructured-noise**.
-    The input images in the container are stored as `/input/images/image-stack-unstructured-noise/<uuid>.tif`
+1. The input images in the container are stored as `/input/images/image-stack-unstructured-noise/<uuid>.tif`
-2. `OUPUT_INTERFACE` is also `stacked-images-with-reduced-noise`.
-    The output of your algorithm should be saved as `/input/images/image-stack-denoised/<uuid>.mha`
+2. The output of your algorithm should be saved as `/input/images/image-stack-denoised/<uuid>.tif`

 For more details about the datasets, check out [Data description](https://ai4life-mdc24.grand-challenge.org/data-description/) page!